Skip to main content

 Fields

 A tool model carries the part fields plus a few tool specifics.
+A tool unit carries the model reference plus its own fields.

 Your org can add custom attributes to tool models for data the built-in fields don’t cover.
 See Custom attributes.